jillusc/QUIZ/README.md

 http://localhost:8000
 ```

----

 ## Future improvements

-- Allow players to accumulate a total score across all three question packs.
+- Allow players to accumulate a total score across all three question packs
-- Display each question on a freshly cleared terminal.
+- Display each question in a freshly cleared terminal
-- Calculate and display scores as percentages.
+- Calculate and display scores as percentages
-- Prevent duplicate usernames.
+- Prevent duplicate usernames
-- Add additional themed question packs.
+- Add additional themed question packs
 - Randomise the answer order as well as the questions.

----

 ## Design

 The interface was intentionally kept clean and uncluttered to resemble a traditional terminal application.

-- Black background with a centred terminal.
+- Black background with a centred terminal
-- Gold title text for contrast.
+- Gold title text for contrast
-- Google Font used for the title.
+- Google Font used for the title text
 - Subtle vertical stripe added to balance the page visually alongside the scrollbar.

----

 ## Testing

 ### Bugs resolved

-- Long questions wrapped awkwardly in the terminal and were reformatted.
+- Long questions wrapped awkwardly in the terminal and were reformatted
-- Scoreboard updates were corrected by ensuring scores are written before being displayed.
+- Scoreboard updates were corrected by ensuring scores are written to Google Sheets before being displayed
 - Screen clearing was adjusted so that important messages remain visible long enough to be read.

 ### Known limitations